HMPO/hmpo-form-wizard/README.md

 * `backLink` - Specifies the location of the step previous to this one.
 If not specified then an algorithm is applied which checks the previously visited steps which have the current step set as `next`.
 * `controller` - The constructor for the controller to be used for this step's request handling.
 The default is an extension of the [hmpo-form-controller](https://www.npmjs.com/package/hmpo-form-controller), which is exported as a `Controller` property of this module.
 If custom behaviour is required for a particular form step then custom extensions can be defined - see [Custom Controllers](#custom-controllers)

+### Additional field options

+* `invalidates` - an array of field names that will be 'invalidated' when this field value is set or changed.
+Any fields specified in the `invalidates` array will be removed from the `sessionModel`.
+Further to this any future steps from the invalidating step field will be removed from the `sessionModel`.

+Remaining field options documentation can be found in the hmpo-template-mixins [README](https://github.com/UKHomeOffice/passports-template-mixins#options-1).

 ### Additional wizard options

 A number of options can be passed to the wizard as a third argument to customise aspects of the behaviour for all steps.